Two by Two (musical): Production

 "He appeared with his leg in a cast and either rode around the stage in a wheelchair — in which he sometimes would try to run down the other actors — or hobbled around the stage on a crutch — which he used to goose the girls," wrote Rodgers in his autobiography Musical Stages.
 "In addition, he began improvising his own lines and singing in the wrong tempos.
 He even made a curtain speech after the performances in which he said, 'I'm glad you're here, but I'm glad the authors aren't.'
 Apparently there was a certain curiosity value to all this, because people actually went to see Two by Two because of Danny's one-by-one vaudeville act.
 Others, of course, were appalled and expressed their irritation in letters to the [New York] Times."

-The show is frequently performed by community theatre and church groups, and there have been a few noteworthy revivals over the years.
+The show is frequently performed by church and other amateur theatre groups, and there have been a few noteworthy revivals over the years.
 Milton Berle headed a production at the St. Louis Municipal Opera (The Muny) in 1971.
 Shelley Berman headed the show's National Touring company in 1972–73, co-starring Taina Elg as Esther.
 More recently, Tom Bosley sang Noah's role for a soundtrack slated for a (canceled) 2001 U.S. national tour of the show.
 Jason Alexander has been seen in the role in Los Angeles' "Reprise" production as well in New York's York Theatre "Musicals-in-Mufti" production directed by Martin Charnin.
 Walter Willison (the original Broadway "Japheth") has also appeared as Noah in the 2002 Richard Rodgers Centennial concert for the Jewish Repertory Theater Off-Broadway (which he also directed) and in regional productions of the show in recent years.